mudhakar/bamba/README.md

 ## Fine-tuning

-The [example](./tuning/Fine-tuning.md) shows how to fine tune the bamba model using [SFT TRainer](https://huggingface.co/docs/trl/en/sft_trainer#supervised-fine-tuning-trainer).
+The [example](./tuning/Fine-tuning.md) shows how to fine tune the bamba model for a specific task using [SFT TRainer](https://huggingface.co/docs/trl/en/sft_trainer#supervised-fine-tuning-trainer).

 ## Evaluation